Kauri dieback continues to spread through kauri areas. Measures introduced to protect kauri for future generations are:

 You must remove all visible soil from footwear and equipment before entering the Controlled Area in the Hunua Ranges, and before entering or leaving the walking tracks that are the Controlled Areas in the Waitākere Ranges.
 You must also use all cleaning stations you encounter to clean footwear and bicycles by scrubbing with the brush provided and using the disinfectant provided.
 Signs in these areas will tell you what to do, so please read them carefully and do as asked.

 The Accelerating Protection for Kauri project, part of joint efforts to protect kauri for future generations, is moving quickly.
 The project team is developing the National Pest Management Plan, including considering options for the management agency that will implement the NPMP and improving engagement with partners and communities.

 The project is running three rounds of consultation this year to gather collective ideas and feedback to help develop the National Pest Management Plan.

 An independent panel has been appointed to bring a fresh perspective and provide advice to the kauri dieback governance group on strategic elements of the project.
 They will assist the programme in key decisions.
 Members are:

 - Kevin Prime: Kaumatua, Ngati Hine

 - Dr Marie McEntee: Social Scientist, University of Auckland

 - Lindsay Bulman: Science Leader, Forest Protection, Scion

 National Pest Management Plan

-During development of the plan the Minister will need to determine what type of management agency will be established to implement the National Pest Management Plan.
+During development of the plan, the Biosecurity Minister will determine the type of management agency (the organisation) to implement it.